interrogator/corpkit/doc_visualise.md

 ## Visualising data with other tools

-If you're more confortable generating visualisations in another tool, you can head to the `Manage` tab to export a CSV version of any interrogations or edited results.
+If you're more confortable generating visualisations in another tool, you can head to `Menu` &rarr; `Manage project` to export a CSV version of any interrogations or edited results.
 This can be imported into Excel, for example.

 ## Viewing other images